jestebanrojas/ML2/README.md

    It is used, in addition od the dimensionality reduction, as a clisification tool, image processing, biological and chemical patterns, etc.

+   NOTE: There is no task10.py because it is only the above text response, there is no code implementation
 ----------------------------------------------------------------------
 ----------------------------------------------------------------------
 11. Use your unsupervised Python package as a basis to build an HTTP server that receives a record as input